lavishtembhare/Hangman-Game/README.md

 Features

-- Graphical User Interface**: A simple and intuitive interface built with Tkinter.
+- Graphical User Interface: A simple and intuitive interface built with Tkinter.
-- Player Records**: Stores each player's wins and losses in a MySQL database.
+- Player Records: Stores each player's wins and losses in a MySQL database.
-- Random Word Selection**: Randomly selects a word from a predefined list for each game.
+- Random Word Selection: Randomly selects a word from a predefined list for each game.
-- Multiple Attempts**: Allows players a limited number of incorrect guesses.
+- Multiple Attempts: Allows players a limited number of incorrect guesses.

 Prerequisites